Skip to content

 ...

-• Update the Tekton deploy task in .tekton/tasks.yaml to set deployment environment variables from newly created secret:
+Update the Tekton deploy task in .tekton/tasks.yaml to inject environment variables:

 .tekton/tasks.yaml